Updated: a day ago

 In 2016, “WHO spent about $71 million on AIDS and hepatitis.
 On malaria, it spent $61 million.
 And to slow tuberculosis, WHO invested $59 million.”

-During the COVID-19 pandemic, Tedros Adhanom was widely criticised by both countries and the public for acting slowly and not doing his best to contain the virus and to provide the best advice, causing such a widespread pandemic.
+During the COVID-19 pandemic, Tedros Adhanom was widely criticized by both countries and the public for acting slowly and not doing his best to contain the virus and to provide the best advice, causing such a widespread pandemic.

 In addition, he was also believed to be siding with the then Chinese president Xi and did not take action in order to contain the virus outbreak.